 Put them in a buttered oven-safe pan or cookie sheet and separate them so that they cool off as quickly as possible.
 Shred a generous amount of parmesan on the asparagus trying to leave the point ‘clean’.

 Take the ends of the asparagus you snapped off and trim the brown edge if needed.
 Cut them into small pieces and roast in a pan with some olive oil for a minute or two then add a bit of chicken stock so they continue cooking in liquid for another 5 minutes.
 When they are tender, take out of the pan and let cool.

 Put them in a blender, add salt/pepper to taste and add enough chicken stock to make a smooth coulis, add a dash of olive oil when you’ve found the perfect texture.

 How to Cook “un oeuf mollet”

-Put a pot of water to boil and add a teaspoon of white vinegar in the water (this helps the white quickly coagulate if the egg cracks during the cooking process).
+Put a pot of water to boil and add a teaspoon of white vinegar to the water (this helps the white coagulate quickly if the egg cracks during the cooking process).

 When the water is boiling, put the eggs in the water for 5 to 6 minutes depending on their size.